cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Note that in the final output, the client computes Finalize over some auxiliary input data `info`.
-This parameter SHOULD be used for domain separation in the (V)OPRF the protocol.
+This parameter SHOULD be used for domain separation in the (V)OPRF protocol.
 Specifically, any system which has multiple (V)OPRF applications should use separate auxiliary values to to ensure finalized outputs are separate.
 Guidance for constructing info can be found in {{I-D.irtf-cfrg-hash-to-curve}}; Section 3.1.